-For this strategy we uses a combination of straddle and strangle of both puts and calls.
-When using this method it is important to hedge the options this can be achieved by investing equal amount of money into the Bank Nifty index and the stocks of Bank Nifty to achieved a perfectly hedged trade.
-Time decay: – The trades were placed at the start of the month using monthly options and were maintained until expiration.
+For this strategy, we use a combination of straddle and strangle of both puts and calls.
+When using this method it is important to hedge the options this can be achieved by investing an equal amount of money into the Bank Nifty index and the stocks of Bank Nifty to achieved a perfectly hedged trade.
+Time decay: The trades were placed at the start of the month using monthly options and were maintained until expiration.
 Keeping the trades till expiration helps gain the benefit of time decay on the sold options.

 Profit and loss calculation

 The PNL for this strategy is coming from two elements one from Options another from future contracts.
 The future contracts are added to stay delta neutral at the time of expiry all positions are squared off and the final profit is calculated.